arctern-io/arctern-bootcamp/nytaxi_en/README.md

 #### 1.2 Data display

-According above  table's `schema` , we can see this data mainly include longitude and latitude of up and down taxi.
+According to above  table's `schema` , we can see this data mainly include longitude and latitude of up and down taxi.
 And we can use Arctern and keplergl to display all the gis points on the map, it can show us some issue.
 First loading the pick-up point:

 ```python
 import arctern